 5. How to Use Value in Photography

-In photography terms, value means how light or dark the colours are.
+In photography terms, value means how light or dark the colors are.
 A photo with high contrast will have a strong sense of value.
 One that has an even spread may look flat or less interesting.

 A high contrast image might portray a sense of drama or intrigue, while even values may be more appropriate for minimalist or calm images.